feateq/feateq.github.io/pages/pages-root-folder/index.md

   title: "Vibration"
   url: 'https://www.feateq.com/vibration'
   image: widget4.jpg
-  text: 'Mechanical Vibrations blog posts covering analytical and experimental vibration methods from foundational principles to industry standards.'
+  text: 'Mechanical Vibrations blog posts covering analytical and experimental vibration methods based on industry standards.'
 #
 # Use the call for action to show a button on the frontpage
 #